SAOB2024/SAOB2024/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning more about Data Analysis
 - 💞️ I’m looking to collaborate on LinkedIn and Github
-- 📫 You can reach me on my LinkedIn and shakirat2026@gmail.com
+- 📫 You can reach me on https://www.linkedin.com/in/gbemisosaobak/ and shakirat2026@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: I love reading, learning new skills, keeping up with current affairs, helping people, and putting smiles on their faces.